 - Medical treatment will be based on personalized recommendations on nutrition, physical activity, psychological comfort and other parameters referred to «Human health» statement issued by World Health Organization.

-There is an ambitious task to develop such a system.
-Of course, this is costly, but it is necessary to understand that these expenses are single time and developed system will work forever, justifying the costs.
+There is an ambitious task to develop such an E-Government system.
+Of course, this is costly, but it is necessary to understand that these expenses are single time and developed E-Gov system will work forever, justifying the costs.

-The experience of the Russian Federation and the basic principle of digitalization
+The experience of the Russian Federation and the basic principle of digital transformation

-Currently, complex and federal projects are being implemented in the Russian Federation that imply reorganizations and investments in all spheres of life by the year 2024.
+Currently, complex and federal projects are being implemented in the Russian Federation that imply reorganizations and investments in all spheres of life by the year 2024 (President’s Vladimir Putin May 2018 Decree).
 The “Electronic Budget” system has been developed by the ministry of finance (and is still under development) in order to control investments and track results.
-Indeed, without such a system, it is virtually impossible to effectively monitor and adjust the performance of national projects, given the amount of data on national projects that is generated almost every minute.
+Indeed, without such a system, it is virtually impossible to effectively monitor and adjust the performance of national projects, given the amount of data on national projects development that is generated almost every minute.